 Note: Some of the above company offerings may include products other than the principal category shown within parenthesis under the Assets tab.

 For example, SK Holdings not only distributes natural gas but also provides information technology services, architecture and civil engineering services.
 In addition, SK Holdings makes petrochemicals and develops biopharmaceuticals.

-Besides making iron and steel products, Posco engineers industrial plants, civil engineering projects, commercial and residential buildings.
+Besides making iron and steel products, Posco designs industrial plants, civil engineering projects as well as commercial and residential buildings.

-Trade Map, International Trade Centre.
-Accessed on July 26, 2016
+International Trade Centre, Trade Map.
+Accessed on August 26, 2020

 Wikipedia, Category: Companies of South Korea.
 Accessed on August 26, 2020

 Wikipedia, List of companies of South Korea.
 Accessed on August 26, 2020